ritstar/lichess-bot/readme.md

 - Analyze the position
 - Suggest or play moves (depending on game type)
 - Update the board in real-time
-- Send chat messages if the opponent is taking too long

 ## Known Issues